 The 2018 Aviation Merit Badge Event will close at 4:00 pm.
 Parents should be available earlier than 4:00 pm to pick up their Scouts as they sign out of the Horizon Operations Center.

-Registration – Aviation Day for the Boy Scout Merit Badge program is at capacity and closed
+Registration – Aviation Day for the Boy Scout Merit Badge program is now open.

 |Permission and Release Slip (pdf link)|